esl/MongooseIM/doc/modules/mod_http_upload.md

 ### Testing [S3][s3] configuration

-Since there is no direct connection between MongooseIM and [S3][s3] bucket, it is not possible to verify provided [S3][s3] credentials on a startup.
+Since there is no direct connection between MongooseIM and an [S3][s3] bucket, it is not possible to verify the provided [S3][s3] credentials during startup.
 However, the testing can be done manually.
-MongooseIM provides a dedicated `mongooseimctl http_upload` command for the manual URLs generation, it accepts the next parameters:
+MongooseIM provides a dedicated `mongooseimctl http_upload` command for the manual URLs generation, it accepts the following parameters:

 * **Host** - XMPP host name.
 * **FileName** - The name of the file.
 * **FileSize** - The size of the file (positive integer).
 * **ContentType** - [Content-Type][Content-Type], optional parameter.
 If not provided, must be an empty string `""`.
 * **ExpirationTime** - Duration (in seconds, positive integer) after which the generated `PUT` URL will become invalid.
-This parameter shadows **expiration_time** configuration.
+This parameter shadows the **expiration_time** configuration.

-The generated URLs can be used to upload/download file using `curl` utility:
+The generated URLs can be used to upload/download a file using the `curl` utility:

 ```bash
 # Create some text file